 Glyn Maxwell (Chair)

 Glyn Maxwell was born in England to Welsh parents and now lives in London.
 He has won several awards for his many poetry collections, including the Somerset Maugham Prize, the E. M. Forster Prize from the American Academy of Arts and Letters and the Geoffrey Faber Memorial Prize.
 His work has been shortlisted for the T. S. Eliot Prize (three times), Forward and Whitbread Prizes.
-His collections include Pluto (2013); One Thousand Nights and Counting: Selected Poems (2011); Hide Now (2008); and The Nerve (2002).
+His collections include Pluto (2013); One Thousand Nights and Counting: Selected Poems (2011); Hide Now (2008); The Nerve (2002) and How the hell are you (Picador 2021), which was shortlisted for the 2021 T. S. Eliot Prize.
 Many of his plays have been staged in the UK and USA, He recently published On Poetry, a general reader’s guide to the craft.

 Caroline Bird was born in 1986 and grew up in Leeds before moving to London in 2001.
 She won an Eric Gregory Award (2002) and the Foyle Young Poet of the Year award in 1999 and 2000.
 Caroline has had six collections of poetry published by Carcanet.
 Looking Through Letterboxes (published in 2002 when she was only 15), Trouble Came to the Turnip (2006), Watering Can (2009), The Hat-Stand Union, In These Days of Prohibition (2017), which was shortlisted for the T. S. Eliot Prize and the Ted Hughes Award, and The Air Year, which was shortlisted for the Costa Prize and won the 2020 Forward Prize.
 She was one of the five official poets at the 2012 London Olympics.
 Several of her plays have been staged.